AMReX-Codes/pyamrex/docs/source/index.rst

 pyAMReX
 -------

-The Python binding pyAMReX bridges the worlds of block-structured codes and data science: it provides zero-copy application GPU data access for AI/ML, in situ analysis, application coupling and enables rapid, massively parallel prototyping.
+The Python binding pyAMReX bridges the compute in AMReX block-structured codes and data science: it provides zero-copy application GPU data access for AI/ML, in situ analysis, application coupling and enables rapid, massively parallel prototyping.

 pyAMReX is part of the `AMReX software ecosystem <https://amrex-codes.github.io>`__ and builds directly on the AMReX C++ library.